 The tiny holes between the individual grains of sand in sandstone rock are called pores.
 The pores in a rock collectively make up its porosity, which is an important property to know in groundwater, geotechnical studies, and petroleum geology.

 Holes can be created millions of years after the rock formation.
 These secondary holes are mostly caused by exogenic processes, mainly weathering and erosion.

 Why Are There Holes in Rocks at the Beach

 Almost perfectly round holes in rocks at the beach puzzle all rock lovers.
 At first glance, it’s hard to find a rational explanation for this surrealistic formation.
 However, inventive nature has an answer.

 Holes in rocks at the beach can be created in two ways.
 The most common one is when holes are caused by boring sponges, burrowing worms, or mollusks, such as piddocks.
 These creatures produce almost perfectly round holes.
 The second cause of holes is water erosion, which wears weaker parts of the rock away.

 Stones, with a naturally occurring hole running through them, are known as hag stones.
 Holes can be caused in nature by boring sponges, burrowing worms, or mollusks, such as piddocks.

 Piddocks – are the marine bivalve mollusks of the family Pholadidae.
-These rock boring bivalves effectively drill into the rock, which breaks off and erodes into cylinder shape holes a few centimeters across.
+These rock-boring bivalves effectively drill into the rock, which breaks off and erodes into cylinder-shaped holes a few centimeters across.